New early learning facility open in Adelaide for children with autism

 “We know these early years are particularly critical for children with autism spectrum disorders.”

-, Bill Shorten, said the centre’s research component would assist in the development of a deeper understanding of autism spectrum disorders.
+Parliamentary Secretary for Disabilities and Children’s Services, Bill Shorten, said the centre’s research component would assist in the development of a deeper understanding of autism spectrum disorders.

 “One of the truly great elements of this centre is that it combines specialist care and support with research,” Mr Shorten said.